khangchung15/clueless/README.md

 - Backend server (Node) on http://localhost:3000

 ## Deployment
 The game is automatically deployed to GitHub Pages when changes are pushed to the main branch.

-Visit the deployed version at: https://khangchung15.github.io/clueless/
+Visit the deployed version at: https://khangchung15.github.io/clueless/ If the hosted website does not work, try running it locally

 ### Deployment Status
 - Latest deployment: [View Status](https://github.com/khangchung15/clueless/actions)